gvwilson/sdxpy/src/index.md

 most data scientists haven't encountered.
 Finally, we hope that if you know how programming tools work, you'll be more likely to use them and better able to use them well.

+## How You Can Help

+Everything is welcome, but what would help most is:

+1. Fixes for mistakes in the code, the descriptions, or the formatting.
+    All of the examples run and all of the tests pass, that doesn't guarantee they're correct.

+1. Reports of continuity errors, e.g.,
+    places where a concept is used before it is explained.

+1. Suggestions for new diagrams, or for ways to improve existing ones.

+1. New or clearer summary points for each chapter's syllabus.

+1. More or better exercises.
+    "This is too hard" or "this is unclear" helps as well.

+Please see [%x contrib %] for more details.
+As of [% date %],
+the chapters that need the most work are:

+-   [%x func title=true %]
+-   [%x reflect title=true %]
+-   [%x binary title=true %]
+-   [%x db title=true %]
+-   [%x ftp title=true %]
+-   [%x http title=true %]
+-   [%x viewer title=true %]
+-   [%x undo title=true %]